joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/video/world/americas/100000010983461/cuba-us-trump-fuel-crisis-oil-blockade.html

 **The Itinerant Preacher Who Helped Secure the Separation of Church and State**\
-`For the 250th, the Times Magazine asked seven leading historians to profile a Revolutionary American whose story has rarely been told.`\
+`For the 250th anniversary, the Times Magazine asked leading historians to profile founding-era Americans whose roles in the drama have been often overlooked.`\
 https://www.nytimes.com/interactive/2026/06/22/magazine/american-constitution-john-leland-baptist-preacher.html

 **The Enslaved Woman Who Sued for Freedom and Emancipated Herself**\
-`For the 250th, the Times Magazine asked seven leading historians to profile a Revolutionary American whose story has rarely been told.`\
+`For the 250th anniversary, the Times Magazine asked leading historians to profile founding-era Americans whose roles in the drama have been often overlooked.`\
 https://www.nytimes.com/interactive/2026/06/22/magazine/elizabeth-freeman-slavery-lawsuit-usa-revolution.html

 **Britons React to Prime Minister Keir Starmer’s Resignation Announcement**\